 Laying The Foundation For Literacy

-Early childhood educators understand that play is the most important work of childhood.
+Early Childhood Education understand that play is the most important work of childhood.
 It’s through play that young children come to understand the world around them.
-So, at Aurora, our focus on promoting early literacy involves developmentally appropriate activities that are based in play.
+So, at Aurora Early Education, our focus on promoting early literacy involves developmentally appropriate activities that are based in play.
 Our learners are encouraged to communicate through a variety of means from singing, to dancing to telling stories.

 As children engage in these activities, they become more confident in and excited about communicating, an integral part of early literacy.